 Happy Monday guys!
 As you know, I’m in London right now and my souvenir shopping urges are huge.
 I’m trying to get rid of unnecessary items at the moment though (you know, minimalism and all that), so souvenirs that will only collect dust in some drawer don’t really fit in with that.
 That’s why I came up with some personal guidelines to buy great souvenirs and thought I’d share them with you today.

-+ Don’t let go of your standards (too much): If you’re trying to live a minimalistic lifestyle and want to get rid of things you don’t like in your home, don’t bring new items in you won’t like in half a year.
+If you’re trying to live a minimalistic lifestyle and want to get rid of things you don’t like in your home, don’t bring new items in you won’t like in half a year.
 If you want to live without plastic, don’t buy a plastic souvenir.
-If you’re aiming to own an ethical wardrobe, don’t shop at high street brands (for me that means yes, even Topshop).
+That also means not shopping at high street brands, if you’re aiming to own an ethical wardrobe.

 + Art prints